-For PRO users who are looking to build more complex websites with a lot more pages - adding dropdown menus to your site's navigation menu is a way to customize and organize your content.
+For users who are looking to build complex websites with a lot more pages - adding dropdown menus to your site's navigation is a way to customize and organize your content.

 Here is what the dropdown menu looks like:

-After setting up a drop menu, you'll see the dropdown title will have an arrow indicator.
-When your visitors hover over the dropdown title, a menu containing either links to pages on your site or links to external sites will expand out.
+After setting up a drop menu, you'll see that the dropdown title will have an arrow indicator.
+When your visitors hover over the dropdown title, a menu containing either links to pages on your site or links to external sites will expand.

-Please note that vistors will not be able to click on the dropdown title itself, only the items in the expanded menu.
+Please note that visitors will not be able to click on the dropdown title itself, only the items in the expanded menu.

 Step 1: Enabling the Dropdown Menu

 The dropdown menu option is only available to multi-page sites.
-You can enable the multiple page functionality in your site's setting panel - see our guide to creating a multipage site here.
+You can enable the multiple-page functionality in your site's Settings panel - see our guide to creating a multi-page site here.

-Under your page manager, open the "ADVANCED>" option and select the [Add Dropdown Menu] button.
+Under your page manager, open the "ADVANCED>" option and click the [Add Dropdown Menu] button.